 - a) The court shall have the authority to order a party to desist from an infringement, inter alia to prevent the entry into the channels of commerce in their jurisdiction of imported goods that involve the infringement of an intellectual property right, immediately after customs clearance of such goods.
-Members are not obliged to accord such authority in respect of protected subject matter acquired or ordered by a person prior to knowing or having reasonable grounds to know that dealing in such subject matter would entail the infringement of an intellectual property right. - b) Notwithstanding the other provisions of this Section and provided that the provisions of Part VI specifically addressing use by the government, or by third parties authorized by a government, without the authorization of the right holder are complied with, Members may limit the remedies available against such use to payment of remuneration in accordance with subparagraph (h),

-Article 31 of the TRIPS Agreement.
-In other cases, the remedies under this Part shall apply or, where these remedies are inconsistent with a Member's law, declaratory judgments and adequate compensation shall be available.
+The Court may grant the order to prevent the entry into the commerce of Liberia in respect of protected subject matter acquired or ordered by a person prior to knowing or having reasonable grounds to know that dealing in such subject matter would entail the infringement of an intellectual property right. - b) Notwithstanding the other provisions of this Section and provided that the provisions of Part VI specifically addressing use by the government, or by third parties authorized by a government, without the authorization of the right holder are complied with, Members may limit the remedies available against such use to payment of remuneration in accordance with subparagraph (h), Article 31 of the TRIPS Agreement.
+In other cases, the remedies under this Part shall apply or, where these remedies are inconsistent with this Act, declaratory judgments and adequate compensation shall be available.